adwaykanhere/adwaykanhere.github.io/_pages/about.md

 ### CS Research:

 - **Multimodal learning, Vision-Language, and reasoning**: Data and compute optimization strategies for LLMs/LMMs using non-convex optimization techniques.
-- **Mechanistic interpretability**: I'm interested in understanding how LLMs reason and develop internal biases, and developing methods to overcome these biases, with a focus on healthcare applications.
+- **Mechanistic interpretability**: How LLMs reason and develop internal biases, and developing methods to overcome these biases, with a focus on healthcare applications.
 - **AI Mis/Alignment**: Surgically dissecting and removing features in LLMs that lead to [AI misalignment](https://arxiv.org/abs/2310.19852)
 - **Federated learning**: Harmonizing heterogeneous non-i.i.d data in a model agnostic and modality agnostic setting while maintaining SOTA privacy measures.